 1. Consider the Premium Club Benefits when booking your stay at the Hilton La Romana.

-3. Book La Chinola Restaurant and Sakura for some time during your stay on day 1 as it gets booked up quickly.
+3. Book La Chinola Restaurant and Sakura for some time during your stay on day one as it gets booked quickly.

-4. On day 1, familiarize yourself with your premium club benefits.
+4. On day one, familiarize yourself with your premium club benefits.

 5. Take a day to walk the property past the family resort.
 There are some beautiful views along the rocky coastline.

 7. Pack mosquito spray!
 You will need it.
-I list our favorite brand in my Beach Packing List.
+I list our favorite brands in my Beach Packing List.

 8. Also, do not forget Reef Safe Sunscreen.
-You’ll need it, but the gift shop also charges $30 for a bottle of it.
+You’ll need it!
+The gift shop sells it at a whopping $30 a bottle.

 9. Pack eco-friendly or reusable straws.
 They do not provide straws with your beach drinks.
-While okay for some drinks, it’s not easy to drink a piña colada or any other frozen cocktail without a straw.
-The only straws available are paper straws given to you with your iced coffee as the coffee bars and they are guarded by the baristas.
+While it’s okay for some drinks, it’s not easy to drink a piña colada or any other frozen cocktail without a straw.
+The only straws available are paper straws given to you with your iced coffee as the coffee bars, and the baristas guard them.

 10. You will be given towel cards upon check-in to redeem for beach towels.
 Don’t lose the cards or the towels, or you will be charged.

 11. The Wi-Fi can be spotty by the beach.
-If you absolutely need the internet, make sure to have a data package for those weak Wi-Fi spots.
+If you need the internet and can’t live without it, have a data package for those weak Wi-Fi spots.

-12. Bring a couple of masks for you use to wear in common areas.
-Note: disposable masks are provided in your room amenities and they are also provided throughout the resort.
+12. Bring a couple of masks to wear in common areas.
+Note: disposable masks are provided in your room amenities, and they are also provided throughout the resort.

 13. To book your Covid test, speak to the concierge.
 They will provide a QR code for a form that each guest must fill out.

-We departed Hilton La Romana with heavy hearts, but with great tans and beautiful memories.
+We departed Hilton La Romana with heavy hearts but great tans and beautiful memories.
 Without a doubt, we’ll return in the future.

-I promised to return to the Dominican Republic to properly explore it.
-It’s a beautiful country and there is much more to see outside of the resort.
+I promised to return to the Dominican Republic to explore it properly.
+It’s a beautiful country with much more to see outside the resort.

-Hope this Hilton La Roman review helped you decide to book this resort for your next vacation, anniversary, babymoon, or honeymoon… whatever it is you’re celebrating.
+Hope this Hilton La Romana review helped you book this resort for your next vacation, anniversary, babymoon, or honeymoon… whatever it is you’re celebrating.